Tim9Liu9/TimLiu-iOS/README.md

 * [UISplitViewControllerDemo](https://github.com/NatashaTheRobot/UISplitViewControllerDemo) - iOS8 UISplitViewController Demo.
 * [Shadertweak](https://github.com/warrenm/Shadertweak) - An iPad app that allows you to rapidly prototype fragment shaders in the Metal shading language.
+* [IntelligentSplitViewController](https://github.com/mrhyh/IntelligentSplitViewController) - A smarter UISplitViewController that rotates correctly when placed inside a UITabBarController.

 #### 通讯@